China and the United Nations: People's Republic of China in the United Nations (since 1971)

 Since the early 1980s, and particularly since 1989, by means of vigorous monitoring and the strict maintenance of standards, United Nations human rights organizations have encouraged China to move away from its insistence on the principle of noninterference, to take part in resolutions critical of human rights conditions in other nations, and to accept the applicability to itself of human rights norms and UN procedures.
 Even though China has continued to suppress political dissidents at home, and appears at times resolutely defiant of outside pressure to reform, Ann Kent argues that it has gradually begun to implement some international human rights standards.
 On human rights issues, the PRC has been increasingly influential by the bargaining of its robust macroeconomics growth for the domestic social equality.
 In 1995, they won 43 percent of the votes in the General Assembly; by 2006 they won 82 percent.

 Until the 1980s, China was skeptical of UN Security Council resolutions on peace and security, tending to view them as a mechanism for great power interference in other countries.
 Beginning in 1982, China started to contribute financially to peacekeeping operations and in 1990 contributed peacekeepers for the first time.

 When an enlargement of the Security Council was discussed in 1995, China encouraged African states to demand seats for themselves as a counter-move to Japan's ambitions, and thereby nullified the Japanese initiative.

 China held its first joint training course with the United Nations Peacekeeping Department in 2016.
+China's growing participation in UN initiatives has been described as part of a more "proactive role in international affairs as a great power," reflecting a broader shift in its global engagement.

 In 2019, the United Nations Human Rights Office was accused of handing over since 2013 lists of names of human rights activists that included Tibetan and Uyghur dissidents, some of whom were U.S. nationals and residents.
 Initially the OHCHR denied the accusation but then confirmed the sharing of names but refuted that it had resulted in harmful effects on the human rights defenders in question.
 This was discussed in a States General of the Netherlands parliamentary session.
 In 2021, China called the assessment of the UN Human Rights Office report on Xinjiang regarding human rights abuses against the Uyghurs "invalid and illegal."
+China officially claims that the rights of Uyghur's are not being infringed upon and the so-called reeducation camps have been closed since 2019, but this is disputed.